robbymeals/DSDC_2014Nov20/draft_outline.md

 ## Clustering

-# Inference-focused Methods
+# Pure Analysis

 ## Manually generated derivative features
 - pro: easy to explain/interpret
 - con: potentially the path to madness

+# Pure Inference

 ## Full Generative Model
 - pro: you wrote a dissertation without the fuss of getting a PHd
 - con: you probably don't work there anymore, as it is now fifteen years later

 # I like a nice blend...

 ## Feature Learning
 - Some unsupervised or semisupervised work with the text data

+## Feature
-## Using the results as features in my core mode - represented in a way that propagates the uncertainty.
+- Using the results as features in my core mode
+- represented in a way that propagates the uncertainty.

 # Things to watch out

 ## so what do these p-values even mean now?

 # Other stuff